mir-group/nequip/docs/dev/contributing.md

 - Use `.. code-block: language` directives in reStructuredText or `` ```language `` in Markdown to make sure code blocks are rendered with syntax highlighting.

-- See docs/README.md for instructions on building the docs locally.

 - For new classes or functions that are not user-facing, docstrings and explanatory comments are strongly encouraged and will likely be asked for during code reviews.

 - Added options should be documented in the docs and changes in the `CHANGELOG.md` file